marcoandre1/marcoandre1.github.io/README.md

 npm start
 ```

 > **NOTE:** if it's your first time running npm, you might get a prompt from firewall asking to allow local node server.
+Obviously you need to allow it!

 ## Deployment to GitHub Pages

-> **Before deploying** to GitHub pages, ensure your branch is up to date and run `npm start` to make sure everything works as expected!
+> **Before deploying** to GitHub pages, ensure your branch is up to date and run `npm start` to make sure **everything** works as expected!

 Follow the official documentation for [deploying to GitHub Pages](https://create-react-app.dev/docs/deployment#github-pages) from **Create React App**: